Kafue National Park: Geology and climate

 The country is generally flat or gently undulating apart from some small, steep porphyritic granite hills between Chonga and Ngoma and occasional sandstone and granite hills around Ngoma rising to 120 m.

 The southwestern part of the Hook granite massif underlies the central part of the park, including schist, gneiss, granite-gneiss and granite.
 On the edge of the granite massif there are slates, quartzites and limestones from the Katanga sediments of the inner Lufilian Arc.

 To the north and south of the massif the soil covers Karroo sediments of shales, siltstones, concreted gravels and various types of laterite.

 In the northern end of the park the flood plains have clay soils, but otherwise the soils are strongly leached sandy to loamy soils with low fertility.
 In most of the drainage of the Nanzila river, and in some of the lands around the Nkala, Musa and Lwansanza rivers, there are dark grey alkaline clays.
 Otherwise, the park is covered by well-drained and relatively infertile pale or orange Kalahari sands mixed with some silt and clay.

-The main tributaries to the Kafue river in this park are the Lufupa and Lunga rivers in the north, the Luansanza (or Lwansanza) in the centre and the Musa in the south.
+The main tributaries to the Kafue river in this park are the Lufupa and Lunga rivers in the north, the Luansanza in the centre and the Musa in the south.

 Mean annual rainfall varies from 510 mm in the south to more than 1020 mm in the north.
+Dry season is from June-October.

 The annual mean temperature is 21 °C, with a mean maximum from 26 °C in July to 33 °C in October, the hottest month of the year.
 Winds are mostly light, blowing from the east.

 Habitats and flora

 Most of the park is covered in miombo woodlands, which are open semi-deciduous forests of trees in the genera Brachystegia, Julbernardia and Isoberlinia, adapted to periodic wildfires.
-These woodlands have a few small dambos (grasslands which become marshy in the rainy season) interspersed among them.
-Large termite mounds are found in the forests, and these host their own particular evergreen floras, notably the candelabra tree (Euphorbia ingens), and the jackalberry (Diospyros mespiliformis).
+These woodlands have a few small dambos interspersed among them.
+Evergreen forests of teak and mopane occur in the south and centre.

+Large termite mounds in the forests host particular evergreen flora, notably the candelabra tree (Euphorbia ingens), and the jackalberry (Diospyros mespiliformis).
+These mounds can be huge and are hundreds, even thousands, of years old.
 Large and small open plains are found throughout the park, often dotted with small termite mounds.

-Evergreen forests of teak and mopane occur in the south and centre.
-The Kafue River eventually flows into the man-made Lake Itezhi-tezhi, forming a reservoir partially within the park.
+The Kafue River eventually flows into the man-made Itezhi-Tezhi Dam, forming a reservoir partially within the park.
 An important aquatic plant is the grass Vossia cuspidata, which forms free-floating mats in the river.

 Aeschynomene elaphroxylon is a problematic weed near Lake Itezhi-tezhi.
+Mimosa pigra, an invasive shrub, is threatening wattled crane areas.

-The Busanga Plains in the far north-west are a well-known attraction; these are seasonally flooded grasslands along the Lufupa river.
-They host large herds of herbivores and much birdlife.
+The Busanga Plains in the far north-west are seasonally flooded grasslands along the Lufupa river.